Check the air pressure in your tires about once a month. Don’t wait for the TPMS warning light.

-- Prevent accidents.
-The National Highway Traffic Safety Administration (NHTSA) estimates that under inflated tires contribute to more than 600 fatalities and 33,000 injuries each year.
+Prevent accidents.
+The NHTSA estimates that under inflated tires contribute to more than 600 fatalities and 33,000 injuries each year.

-- Save money on gas.
-According to the Rubber Manufacturers Association (RMA), you can improve fuel efficiency by 3.3%, or $.09 a gallon, by keeping your tires at the correct pressure.
+Save money on gas.
+According to the Rubber Manufacturers Association (RMA), you can improve fuel efficiency by more than 3% by keeping your tires at the correct pressure.